ajit421/PyRemote/README.md

 ## What is this

-`tele-admin-cross` is a Telegram bot that runs on a target machine and exposes a set of remote administration operations over Telegram.
+`PyRemote` is a Telegram bot that runs on a target machine and exposes a set of remote administration operations over Telegram.
 It is intended for legitimate remote administration, personal automation, and learning.
 The project demonstrates cross-platform handling of system-level tasks from Python.

 ---